-Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.
+Applications should be made on-line via our jobs website.
 Applications should also include the names and email contacts of 2 referees who can be contacted immediately if appointed.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 We regret that late applications cannot be accepted.
 Any queries regarding the application process may be addressed to jobs@lshtm.ac.uk.